 Visual acuity test.
 This is a fancy way of saying "eye chart exam."
 Your doctor will ask you to read letters from a distance to find out how sharp your vision is.
 First you'll try it with one eye, then the other They may also then do a glare test, where they shine a bright light in your eye and then ask you to read the letters.

 Slit-lamp exam.
 This uses a special microscope with a bright light that lets your doctor check different parts of your eye.
-She'll look at your cornea -- the clear, outer layer.
-She'll also examine the iris -- the colored part of your eye -- and the lens that sits behind it.
+They'll look at your cornea -- the clear, outer layer.
+They'll also examine the iris -- the colored part of your eye -- and the lens that sits behind it.
 The lens bends light as it enters your eye so you can see things clearly.

 Retinal exam.
 Your doctor puts drops in your eyes to widen your pupils -- the dark spots in the middle that control how much light gets in.
 This lets her get a good look at the retina -- the tissue around the back of your eyes -- and also a better view of the cataract.

 Surgery is the only way to treat cataracts, but you may not need it right away.
 If you catch the problem in an early stage, you might be able to get by with a new prescription for your glasses.
 A stronger lens can make your vision better for a while.